AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/segmentation/building-customer-journey-segments.md

 ---
 # Building Customer Journey Segments

-Learn how to create behavioral-based customer journey segments in [!DNL Adobe] [!DNL Analytics] and improve your customers' experience with [!DNL Adobe] Experience Cloud by following this step-by-step guide.
+Learn how to create behavioral-based customer journey segments in [!DNL Adobe Analytics] and improve your customers' experience with [!DNL Adobe] Experience Cloud by following this step-by-step guide.

 Let's create better customer journey segments!
-In this series, we'll use [!DNL Adobe] [!DNL Analytics] to define behavioral-based segments, estimate audience sizes, and track user movement.
+In this series, we'll use [!DNL Adobe Analytics] to define behavioral-based segments, estimate audience sizes, and track user movement.
 By the end, you'll be able to personalize media and improve your customers' experience with [!DNL Adobe] Experience Cloud.
 Keep in mind that these segments are living and should be updated as you learn more about your customers.
 Although reporting may present some challenges, don't worry, I'll guide you through it!
 Let's start by creating our first set of Customer Journey segments, beginning with the "One Hit Wonders" segment.

-Today, we'll create placeholders for our first set of Customer Journey segments, build an [!DNL Adobe] [!DNL Analytics] Workspace to help us define our segments, and define our very first segment, "One Hit Wonders."
+Today, we'll create placeholders for our first set of Customer Journey segments, build an [!DNL Adobe Analytics] Workspace to help us define our segments, and define our very first segment, "One Hit Wonders."

-By the end of this series, you'll be able to create customer journey segments in [!DNL Adobe] [!DNL Analytics] based on behavioral signals.
+By the end of this series, you'll be able to create customer journey segments in [!DNL Adobe Analytics] based on behavioral signals.
 You'll be able to estimate the size of each audience at each stage in the journey and understand at what rate users move between those stages.
 And you'll be able to export those customer journey audiences to [!DNL Adobe] Experience Cloud to enable personalization and media targeting.

 Each business is different, and that means that your customer journey segments will look different than mine.
 So rather than prescribe specific formulas for your segments, suggest some things to look at and an overall process for building them.